Kentakoong/Kentakoong/README.md

   My Hobbies Are :

-   • Listening To Music (especially edm/dance styles)
+   • Listening To Music (especially EDM and Future Bass)

    • Producing Music : I love Producing Music it's my number one favorite back in the day!
 Here are the links to my music
      • [Apple Music](https://music.apple.com/th/artist/kentakoongmusic/1453679230)